yazhou2019/yazhou2019.github.io/_pages/about.md

 My research area is in Machine Learning and Deep Learning.
 Specific topics include tensor learning, nonlinear regression, self-supervised learning, and foundation models.

-I am also a practitioner in Artificial Intelligence.
-I have developed an assisted diagnosis AI product that has been deployed in the hospital.
+I am also a practitioner in Artificial Intelligence, having developed an AI-assisted diagnostic product that is now deployed in hospitals across China.